TeneoPython01/algorand_phrase_recovery/README.md

- 3) KNOW YOUR WALLET PUBLIC ADDRESS! you should have this if you sent any coins to the wallet -- look at your outgoing transactions from the source where you sent from
+ 3) KNOW YOUR WALLET PUBLIC ADDRESS! you should have this if you sent any coins to the wallet -- look at your outgoing transactions from the source where you sent from. you will need to enter this into the appropriate hardcoded variable in the script.

- 4) HAVE YOUR PHRASE LIST OF AT LEAST 24 of 25 WORDS, WHICH YOU BELIEVE HAS AN ISSUE! and the issue needs to be relatively simple: either a single spelling error, a single missing word, or a single pair of swapped phrase words
+ 4) HAVE YOUR PHRASE LIST OF AT LEAST 24 of 25 WORDS, WHICH YOU BELIEVE HAS AN ISSUE! and the issue needs to be relatively simple: either a single spelling error, a single missing word, or a single pair of swapped phrase words. you will need to enter this into the appropriate hardcoded variable in the script.